aerni/statamic-social-links/README.md

 ### Mail

-The `url` will be placed in the body of the email.
-Anything you pass to the `body` parameter will be added after it.

 | Name | Description | Usage |
 |------|-------------|-------|
 | `url` | The URL of the page to share | Optional